DivyaJain0401/Credit-Card-Financial-Dashboard-Project/README.md

 Steps:

-Data Extraction
--Import data to SQL database,Connect Database and import data in Power BI Data Processing and DAX Queries
+-Data Extraction-Import data to SQL database and Connect Database and import data in Power BI,Data Processing and DAX Queries,DashBoard and Insights
-DashBoard and Insights

 Insights: week 53(31st December) :

-WoW change:
+-WoW change:
 • Revenue increased by 28.8%

  Overview YTD: